sentienhq/Sentien-Launcher/qa-suite.md

 * [ ] When search query is removed, favorite bar is hidden
 * [ ] When searching and pressing home, favorite bar is hidden
 * [ ] When coming back from an application launched through search, favorite bar is hidden
-* [ ] When Zeno bar is opened, favorites are displayed
+* [ ] When Sentien bar is opened, favorites are displayed

 #### When using the internal favorite bar
 * [ ] In settings, Favorites settings, disable "Show favorites above search bar", disable Minimalistic mode and Minimalistic mode for favorites